Jira Forge Walkthrough

 -

 You can also add customization that is yet to be created.
 This is what the "Proposed Customization" button is for.
 To add one, click the "Proposed Customization" button.
-A modal should appear with the following fields:
+A modal opens with the following fields:

 - Type